-In the next section we define the components of an electronic institution.
-In Section 3 we introduce a precise definition of norms and subsequently show how they can be verified.
-Finally in Section 4 we present our conclusions, compare our research with related work and give directions for future work.
+In the next section we define the components of an electronic institution and formalise the notion of dialogues that take place among the agents taking part in its enactments.
+In Section 3 we introduce a precise definition for two kinds of norms, viz. the integrity norms and obligations; the semantics of these constructs are formally stated and used to define norm consistency of electronic institutions.
+In Section 4 we present our conclusions, compare our research with related work and give directions for future work.

-2 Electronic Institutions
+2. Electronic Institutions

-Electronic institutions (EIs) structure agent interactions, establishing what agents are permitted and forbidden to do as well as the consequences of their actions.
-Next, we put forth definitions of the components of an EI - these are more thoroughly described in [6].
+In general terms, electronic institutions (EIs) structure agent interactions, establishing what agents are permitted and forbidden to do as well as the consequences of their actions.
+Next, we put forth definitions of the components of an electronic institution - these are more thoroughly described in (Esteva 2003).
 We assume in this paper the existence of a finite and non-empty set $Ag = \{ag_1, \ldots, ag_n\}$ of unique agent identifiers $ag_i \neq ag_j, i \neq j, 1 \leq i, j \leq n$.

-2.1 Dialogic Frameworks and Dialogues
+2.1 Dialogic Frameworks and their Dialogues

-In the most general case, each agent immersed in a multi-agent environment is endowed with its own inner language and ontology.
+In the most general case, each agent immersed in a multiagent environment is endowed with its own inner language and ontology.
 In order to allow agents to interact with other agents we must address the fundamental issue of putting their languages and ontologies in relation.
 For this purpose, we propose that agents share, when communicating, what we call the dialogic framework that contains the elements for the construction of the agent communication language expressions.
 Furthermore the dialogic framework also defines the roles that participating agents can play.